Recipes

 Directions:

-Bring a large pot of salted water to a boil, cook pasta for time on package.
+Bring a large pot of salted water to a boil.
+Add pasta and cook for the time indicated on the package.
 Drain and return to the pot.

-Meanwhile, slice the hot dogs into coins, add to a large saucepan.
+Meanwhile, slice the hot dogs into coins and add them to a large saucepan.
 Add the tomatoes, the corn with its liquid, and the beans (drain and rinse first).
 Stir in the seasonings.

 Once the pasta is drained, add the sauce and stir well.

-Serve with Parmesan cheese sprinkled on – which wasn’t part of the recipe – but really adds a nice flavor.
+Serve with Parmesan cheese sprinkled on top —this wasn’t part of the recipe, but it really adds a nice flavor.

 Serves 6.